tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   `Alu.u_pipe1` $\to$ `Alu.u_pipe[1]`.
   Existing code, particularly for physical implementation, may depend on the hierarchical names including generate loops.
+15. Removed or functionally modified package function.
+  Higher-level designs may depend on any aspect of a function in a supplied package at elaboration time, simulation time, and in synthesis.
-15. Added, removed, or modified any machine-readable comment, e.g. tool-specific directives like `// synopsys parallel_case`.
+16. Added, removed, or modified any machine-readable comment, e.g. tool-specific directives like `// synopsys parallel_case`.
   Existing flows are likely to depend on these for critical functionality.
-16. Removed software-accessible register, e.g. ~~`CFG`~~.
+17. Removed software-accessible register, e.g. ~~`CFG`~~.
   Existing system software accessing the `CFG` address will not operate equivalently.
-17. Modified software-accessible register address, e.g. `12'h444` $\to$
+18. Modified software-accessible register address, e.g. `12'h444` $\to$
   `12'h888`.
   Existing system software accessing the address `0x444` will not operate equivalently.
-18. Modified software-accessible register field layout, e.g. `CFG[0]=ENABLE`
+19. Modified software-accessible register field layout, e.g. `CFG[0]=ENABLE`
   $\to$ `CFG[31]=ENABLE`.
   Existing system software accessing the register will not operate equivalently.
-19. Modified software-accessible register reset value, e.g. `32'd5` $\to$
+20. Modified software-accessible register reset value, e.g. `32'd5` $\to$
   `32'd0`.
   Existing system software accessing the register will not operate equivalently, particularly software performing non-atomic read-modify-write